NassimBounouas/SI5-soa_api_lab_team_d/ETA_Computer_Service/Service/README.md

 With Eclipse: Eta.py > right-click > Run As > Python Run
 ```

-## Communicate with the server
+## Communicate with the kafka topic

 ```
-With Postman:
+-Open Zookeeper
-  -Post a Json: -Select POST then enter the following URL, http://127.0.0.1:4002/receive_event
+-Open Kafka
-                -Go on Body, select raw and then choose JSON (application/json) from the drop-down menu -Write your Json and click on Send -The server return a Json
+-Create the topic "eta"
 ```

 ## API Usage

 ### Compute Eta

-Post a Json with [POST] http://127.0.0.1:4002/receive_event and the server will return a Json including Eta.
+Send a Json on the kafka topic "eta" and give a response on the same topic.

 The **delivery date** is the date estimated by the system for the customer to receive his order.